Office: Swart 317

 The Relevance of Anthropology

-Given our rapidly changing world and ever increasing interaction with people form different places, with different ideas and different ways of doing things, an understanding and appreciation of those changes is more important now that ever before.
+Given our rapidly changing world and ever increasing interaction with different beliefs and practices, an understanding and appreciation of culture is more important now than ever before.
 Anthropology, with its focus on a perspective and methods to gain a greater understanding.
-Government and non-government organizations, businesses and the public in general turn to anthropology to answer questions of culture differences, of culture change and our place in the biosphere.
+Government and non-government organizations, businesses and the public in general turn to anthropology to answer questions about cultural differences, culture change, and our place in the biosphere.

 Grave problems confronted our human ancestors.
 Grave problems confront us today.
 How did they solve them?
 How will we?
-Anthropologists are in the middle of debates on world hunger, world poverty, disease, justice, globalization and the care of the environment.
+Anthropologists play an important role in efforts to address world hunger, world poverty, disease, injustice, globalization and the care of the environment.

-A central focus of anthropology is the use of field research to develop and investigate ideas about people, societies and culture both in the past and the present.
-So in addition to the course work, we offer laboratory experiences in primitive technology (ancient tool making), archeological analysis, human osteology and primitive behavior.
+A central focus of anthropology is the use of field research to develop and investigate ideas about people, societies and cultures in the past and present.
+So in addition to the course work, we offer methods training in archeological analysis, human osteology, ethnographic methods, anthropological statistics, and forensic anthropology.

 We also offer field experiences in:

-- Archeology: where students actively participate in archeological excavations on a diverse range of sites in the Midwest, Ukraine and elsewhere
+- Archeology: Where students participate in excavations in the United States and Europe.

-- Forensic Anthropology: investigation with local law enforcement and research sites
+- Forensic Anthropology: Investigation with local law enforcement.

-A large number of our students participate in independent study projects that investigate subject areas not covered in standard courses.
-Many of our graduate have told us that these laboratory and field experiences were the most rewarding of their college careers.
+A large number of our students also participate in independent study projects that investigate subject areas not covered in standard courses.
+Many of our graduates have told us that these laboratory and field experiences were the most rewarding of their college careers.